Val Gene Hymas, 73, of Filer, Idaho, passed away peacefully at home surrounded by his family on October 8, 2025.

 After finishing high school, he went to college in Utah and served a mission for The Church of Jesus Christ of Latter-day Saints in the Georgia/South Carolina Mission.

-He met Lorinda Clark while they were working a summer job in Island Park.
+He met Lorinda Clark while they were working summer jobs in Island Park.
 They fell in love and were married May 7, 1976.

 They had the perfect companionship working side by side, and together they shared 49 wonderful years.
 They built a close and loving family while raising five children.